DevDengChao/static-website-over-fc/readme.md

 ### How to use?

-Execute `fun-local-start.cmd` script or run `fun local start`, the function compute will listen port 8000.
+Execute `fun-local-start.cmd` script or run `fun local start`, then your website is running inside Fc now.

 Let's check it out at http://localhost:8000/2016-08-15/proxy/service/function